What is Benchmarking?

 The main elements of the benchmarking work programme include:

-• Case studies – larger pieces of work where specific topics of interest to metros are studied.
+- Case studies – larger pieces of work where specific topics of interest to metros are studied.
 Case studies have a range of scopes but typically include an assessment of metro performance in the area across a number of items, and a deep dive into the practices metros adopt.
 The process includes detailed data analysis, questionnaires/surveys, and interviews with functional experts.
-Examples of case studies in recent years include Metro Reliability, Operational Impacts of New Fleet, Drivers of Metro Ridership, Energy Efficiency.
+Examples of case studies in recent years include Metro Reliability, Performance of New Fleet, Non-Fare Revenue.